agranlund/castaway/readme.txt

 Instructions:
 -------------
-  Put a TOS 1.xx rom image next to castaway.prg and call it "tos.img".

   This package comes with EmuTOS1.3 but replacing it with an official Atari TOS image is highly recommended.

+  To do so, put a TOS 1.xx rom image next to castaway.prg and and rename it to "tos.img".
+  TOS1.2 or TOS1.4 will be most compatible.

   Drag and drop an .ST or .MSA disk image onto castaway.prg to start.
   Alternatively, install castaway as an application that